Famous fast food logos: Fast food restaurant logos and brands

 Cinnabon Logo

 In the busy arena of fast food branding, the Cinnabon emblem stands out for its distinctive blend of classic elegance.
 Unlike the casual or modern designs associated with fast-food restaurants, the Cinnabon logo conveys a sense of tradition and sophistication.
-The wordmark is enclosed in a scroll-shaped frame, evoking old-world craftsmanship and attention to detail.
+The wordmark is in a scroll-shaped frame, evoking old-world craftsmanship and attention to detail.

 Cracker Barrel